-The unaudited pro forma condensed consolidated financial information and the related notes present our unaudited pro forma condensed consolidated statement of operations for the fiscal year ended January 2, 2021 and our unaudited pro forma condensed consolidated balance sheet as of January 2, 2021 after giving effect to the consummation of the 2020 Acquisitions, 2021 Acquisition and to the IPO Transactions.
-The table below provides the date each acquisition closed, the date and period for which each acquisition has been reflected in our historical financial statements and the date and period for which each acquisition is contained in the unaudited pro forma condensed consolidated statement of operations, giving effect to the Acquisitions as if they had occurred on December 29, 2019 and giving effect to the 2021 Acquisition as if it had occurred on January 2, 2021 for the unaudited pro forma condensed consolidated balance sheet, including the incremental financing of \$67.0 million under our existing Second Lien Term Facility.
-The 2020 Acquisitions are fully reflected in the Company's historical audited consolidated balance sheet as of January 2, 2021.
+The unaudited pro forma condensed consolidated financial information and the related notes present our unaudited pro forma condensed consolidated statement of operations for the year ended January 2, 2021 and our unaudited pro forma condensed consolidated balance sheet as of January 2, 2021 after giving effect to the to the consummation of the Acquisitions.
+The table below provides the date each Acquisition closed, the date and period for which each Acquisition has been reflected in our historical financial statements and the date and period for which each Acquisition is contained in the unaudited pro forma condensed consolidated financial information, giving effect to the Acquisitions as if they had occurred on the dates shown.
+As each Acquisition occurred during fiscal 2020, the Acquisitions are fully reflected in the Company's historical audited consolidated balance sheet as of January 2, 2021.

-Acquired Company Transaction Close Date Period reflected in historical financial statements: Period reflected in the pro forma adjustments: August 1, 2020 - December 29, 2019 - Total Care, Inc. August 1, 2020 January 2, 2021 July 31, 2020 D&D Services, Inc. (d/b/a Preferred Pediatric Home September 19, 2020 - December 29, 2019 - Health Care) September 19, 2020 January 2, 2021 September 18, 2020 September 26, 2020 - December 29, 2019 - Evergreen Home Healthcare, LLC September 26, 2020 January 2, 2021 September 25, 2020 October 23, 2020 - December 29, 2019 - Five Points Healthcare, LLC October 23, 2020 January 2, 2021 October 22, 2020 December 19, 2020 - December 29, 2019 - Recover Health, Inc. December 19, 2020 January 2, 2021 December 18, 2020 December 29, 2019 - Doctor's Choice Holdings, LLC April 16, 2021 N/A January 2, 2021
+Acquired Company Transaction Close Date Period reflected in historical financial statements: Period reflected in the pro forma adjustments Pro forma Information provided as if Transaction occurred: December 29, 2019 - December 29, 2019 - Total Care, Inc. August 2, 2020 August 1, 2020 August 1, 2020 December 29, 2019 Preferred Pediatric Home Health Care September 19, 2020 December 29, 2019 - September 18, 2020 December 29, 2019 - September 18, 2020 December 29, 2019 Evergreen Home Healthcare, LLC September 26, 2020 December 29, 2019 - September 25, 2020 December 29, 2019 - September 25, 2020 December 29, 2019 Five Points Healthcare, LLC October 23, 2020 December 29, 2019 - October 22, 2020 December 29, 2019 - October 22, 2020 December 29, 2019

-Each acquisition was accounted for as a business combination using the acquisition method of accounting under the provisions of ASC 805, Business Combinations ("ASC 805"), and using the fair value concepts defined in ASC 820, Fair Value Measurements.
+Each Acquisition was accounted for as a business combination using the acquisition method of accounting under the provisions of ASC Topic 805, Business Combinations, or ASC 805, and using the fair value concepts defined in ASC Topic 820, Fair Value Measurements.
 Under ASC 805, all assets acquired and liabilities assumed are recorded at their acquisition date fair value.
 The determination of the fair values of the assets acquired and liabilities assumed (and the related determination of estimated useful lives of amortizable identifiable intangible assets) requires significant judgment and estimates.
 The estimates and assumptions used include the projected timing and amount of future cash flows and discount rates reflecting risk inherent in the future cash flows related to the businesses acquired.
-Although the Company believes the fair values assigned to the assets acquired and liabilities assumed from the acquisitions are accurate, new information may be obtained about facts and circumstances that existed as of the date of the Acquisitions during the twelve-month period following each Acquisition which could cause actual results to differ materially from the unaudited proforma condensed consolidated financial information.
+Although the Company believes the fair values assigned to the assets acquired and liabilities assumed from the Acquisitions, new information may be obtained about facts and circumstances that existed as of the date of the Acquisitions during the twelve month period following each Acquisition which could cause actual results to differ materially from unaudited pro forma condensed consolidated financial information.